roboscienceorg/book/source/Preface/students.rst

 found in unstructured environments outside manufacturing.
 The landscape is changing and with the advent of self-driving cars and other autonomous systems, the need for computer scientists in robotics is accelerating.
-This book attempts to balance the competiting forces of presenting a complete thorough coverage with the normal constraints on time and resources.
+This book attempts to balance the competing forces of presenting a complete thorough coverage with the normal constraints on time and resources.
 Robotics covers many different disciplines.
 Some specific techniques can require a great deal of mathematics or other specialized skill.
 Our goal is to get you up and running as quickly as possible without sacrificing the core concepts needed to progress later.
-We will iterate through the subject prceeding deeper on each pass.
+We will iterate through the subject preceeding deeper on each pass.

 With this approach we can get you running with a robotic system without months of theory.
 But we will come back and build on what you have learned.